HubReb/EPiQ-A/src/article_retrieval/README.md

 * TFIDF (using [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html)) and ranking according to cosine similarity.

 Please see their corresponding documentations for further details as we use the packages default hyperparameters, except for the TfidfVectorizer's minimum document frequency parameter (min_df).
-Note that the first time you train a model will take significantly longer.
+Note that the first time you train a model takes significantly longer.
 We apply tokenization, lemmatisation and stop word removal to the document collection and save the processed data to disk.
 This takes several hours.
 All further training runs will access this data and thus only take a few minutes to complete.

 The construction of the inverted index and all training steps are contained in train.sh.
 Simply run